Exodus-Privacy/website/content/page/what.en.md

 The application is available on [F-Droid](https://f-droid.org/packages/org.eu.exodus_privacy.exodusprivacy/) and [Google Play](https://play.google.com/store/apps/details?id=org.eu.exodus_privacy.exodusprivacy).

+⚠️ Warning: The app is currently not available on Google Play Store, we are working to put it back online as soon as possible.
+However, it remains available on F-Droid.

 <div class="row">
   <div class="col-md-6 text-center">
   {{< fig src="/media/page/what/exodus-app-en-1.png" caption="Overview 1 of the εxodus Android application - List of installed applications" >}}